buwilliams/the-book/README.md

     bar
 }
 ```
-- return synonymous with the value of the final expression in the block of the body of a function therefore `return` is optional
+- return is synonymous with the value of the final expression in the body of a function, therefore, `return` is optional

 ## Control flow